-Fig. 12.
+Fig. 11.
 Percentage of clones over time

-with some qualitative observations pulled from additional sources.
-Figure 11 on the left shows the composition of JavaScript repositories over time with respect to unique files and tests and token-hash clones and (we considered any file in test folder to be a test) compared with files & tests coming from unorthodox use of NPM.
-Figure 11 on the right shows the corpus in the same categories, but without the NPM files, whose number is indicated by the dashed line which quickly surpasses all other files in the corpus.
-The huge impact of NPM files can be seen not only in the sheer number of files, Figure 12 shows the percentage of token-hash clones for different subsets of the files over time.
+of the files over time.
 To help assess influence, the background of the graph shows the numbers of total and NPM files at given times.
 Few files predate the NPM Manager itself (January 2010).
 We have found similar outliers in the rest of the files (small amount of them predating not just GitHub and Git, but even JavaScript itself).
 As soon as NPM files started to appear in the corpus, they took over the global ratio (solid line), while the rest of the files slowly added original content over time.
 Interesting is the higher originality of tests - when people copy and paste the entire files, they tend to ignore their tests.

 6.4.1 NPM Files.
 When npm is used in a project, the package.json file contains the description of the project including its required packages.
 When the project is built, these packages, are loaded and stored in the 'node\modules' directory.
 If the packages themselves have dependencies, these are stored under the package name in another nested 'node\modules' directory.
 The 'node\modules' folder will be updated each time the project is built and a new version of some of the packages it transitively requires is available.
 Therefore it should not be part of the repository itself - a practice GitHub recommends.
 Since NPM allows dependencies to link to specific versions of the package, there is no need to include the 'node\modules' directory even if the application requires specific package version.
 Even more surprising than the sheer number of NPM files in the corpus is the number of packages responsible for them.
 41.21% (732991) projects use NPM package manager, but only 6% (106582) projects include their 'node\modules' directory.
 These 6% projects are ultimately responsible for almost 70% of the entire files.
-It is therefore not surprising that once a project includes its NPM dependencies, its file number is overwhelmed by the packages' files as shown in Figure 13 on the left.
+It is therefore not surprising that once a project includes its NPM dependencies, its file number is overwhelmed by the packages' files as shown in Figure 12 on the left.